csdms/bmi-topography/README.md

 To better understand usage,
 OpenTopography [requires an API key][ot-api-key] to access datasets they host.
-Getting an API key is easy, and it's free;
-just follow the instructions in the link above.
+Getting an API key is easy, and it's free: just follow the instructions in the link above.

 Once you have an API key,